 Through the Limited Benefits Plan, you can purchase up to 150 credit hours or up to 10 semesters.

-Furthermore, the community college plan provides in-district tuition and mandatory fees at Michigan public community colleges.
-You can buy up to 60 credit hours or up to four semesters (2 years).
+Finally, the community college plan provides in-district tuition and mandatory fees at Michigan public community colleges.
+You can buy up to 60 credit hours or up to four semesters (two years).

 How Do I Withdraw Money from Michigan’s Prepaid College Tuition Plan?

 You can request a withdrawal by logging on to your account on the MET site.
 You can also download a Withdrawal Form on the MET site and mail it in.
 These types of plans work best for beneficiaries who are in-state residents planning on attending a Michigan public university or community college.
-You can use some benefits at private or out-of-state colleges, but they may not go as far - especially in the face of tuition inflation.
+You can use some benefits at private or out-of-state colleges, but they may not go as far.

 Check Out Other 529 Plans